justinhamilton125/IS-6812-MSBA-Capstone-1/Justin Hamilton Portfolio.md

 ## Impact/Business Value:

 Home Credit can lower costs by using this model to predict if a customer is going to default based on their history.
-Home Credit can also have
+Home Credit also benefits with this model by lowering risk of giving a loan to someone who is going to default.
+Using this model allows for Home Credit to see exactly which customer is predicted to default.
+Using that information, they can then only give the loan to these who are predicted to not default.
+This decision making process lowers risk of giving to someone that will default, lowers cost of never having a loan completed on payments, and increases revenue by lending to only those that are predicted to make payments on their loan which is the revenue for Home Credit.
+This combination of lowered risk, lowered cost, and increasing revenue will lead to an increase of profits.

 ## Difficulties Along the Way
-README: Difficulties that your group encountered along the way.
+Throughout this project, the main difficulties our group encountered were.

 ## Key Take Aways
 README: What you learned in the project.